 Bethesda Theatre To Reopen as Bethesda Blues and Jazz Supper Club (Sept.
 17, 2012) -- The Bethesda Blues and Jazz Supper Club, set to take over the Bethesda Theatre, according to club proprietor Rick Brown.
 Following its renovation, the Wisconsin Avenue landmark will feature “300 seats for dinner, a beautiful new 40 foot bar and lounge and 200 additional performance seats,” according to the club’s website.

 Israeli Restaurant Chain To Debut At Montgomery Mall (Sept.
 12, 2012) -- Israel’s largest restaurant franchise is coming to the Westfield Montgomery Mall.
 Aroma Espresso Bar, which serves up coffee, soups, salads, and pastries, was set to open in mid-November.

 Employees Take On Ownership of Wildwood Kitchen (Nov.
 27, 2012) – When celebrity chef Robert Wiedmaier opened his newest restaurant, Wildwood Kitchen in Bethesda, he made five of his long-time employees part-owners.
 Wiedmaier drew key staff from his Mussel Bar in Bethesda and the popular Brasserie Beck and Marcel’s in Washington, DC, to become partners in his latest venture.
-Wildwood Kitchen came to the area with another new neighbor -- Chop't Salad, which opened in November in the shopping center.
+Wildwood Kitchen came to the area with another new neighbor -- in the shopping center.